-If you require a chaperone please inform the receptionist at the time of booking or on arrival for you appointment.
+If you require a chaperone please include this information on your submission or inform the receptionist at the time of calling, alternatively inform the receptionist on arrival for your appointment.

 Home visits are for patients who are too ill or infirm to leave their home.
-If you need the doctor to visit you at home please telephone the Surgery on 01458 250464 before 10:30am and give the receptionist as much information as you can to help the doctor assess the urgency required.
+If you need the doctor to visit you at home please complete an online consultation or telephone the Surgery on 01458 250464 before 10:30am and give the receptionist as much information as you can to help the doctor assess the urgency required.

 If you need medical help and your GP practice is closed, you can call the NHS 111 number.
 You can call 111 any time of the day.
 The call is free, from landlines and mobiles.
 When you call 111, an adviser will ask you questions to find out what's wrong and give you advice or direct you to the appropriate service.

 If you don't speak English you can request an interpreter.

 For health needs that are not urgent, you should call your GP.